 Blood Sugar Control and Healing

 Successful periodontal treatment and dental implant outcomes depend heavily on achieving stable blood sugar control before and during treatment.
-When HbA1c levels remain above 7%, healing becomes significantly slower and complications increase dramatically.
+When HbA1c levels remain above 7%, healing becomes significantly slower, and complications increase dramatically.
 Well-controlled diabetes, with HbA1c levels below 7%, allows for much better treatment outcomes.

 Poor blood sugar control affects wound healing at the cellular level.
 High glucose levels interfere with collagen synthesis, reduce blood flow to healing tissues, and impair the formation of new blood vessels needed for recovery.
 These factors directly impact both gum disease treatment success and dental implant integration.